 Why isn’t it the same story with books?
 Do we not really believe that the books we read form us into the people we are?
 I want to offer beautiful and good literature for my daughter’s developing mind and soul rather than presenting her with the ultimate junkfood of books.
 In other words, I want to help her develop a taste for good literature.
 Because I’ve been an 11-year-old girl and—while I’d love to pretend that I had everything figured out as a pre-teen—let’s be honest: I was still forming crucial ideas, particularly about love and relationships.
 Would I have had the maturity to see through the ridiculousness of Meyer’s series at that age?
 Doubtful.
 It’s written to appeal to a fantasy of immature ideas of love.
 It’s MADE to be enticing to preteens.
 It’s even enticing to some grown women.
 Now, does this mean that as a teenager, my daughter won’t be allowed to read it if she really wants to?
 No. I hope that by that age she would have fallen so in love with good literature that reading Twilight would be an unattractive option to her.
 But she very well might read it some day.
 I’m not worried about that.
 My job is to offer her books that will nourish her developing mind, aren’t a waste of time, and that don’t present her with terrible relationship models during her formative years.
 If and when she gets her hands on Twilight, she will already be well-versed in truly good literature.
 And whether she likes Twilight or not, she will at least see its inadequacies.

 Some of the other popular arguments for why I should let my children read Twilight are interesting, as well.
 One argument in their favor claims that the books are entertaining.
 But, to say that something is entertaining is not to say that it is good or that it is bad.
 It merely means that it holds your attention.
 Most parents have some sort of guidelines about what movies their children are allowed to view…and it doesn’t have anything to do with how entertaining the film may or may not be.
-Others said that reading Twilight is a positive thing because it’s better than just sitting in front of the TV, not reading ever, or reading books like 50 Shades of Grey.
-So, reading Twilight is better than frying your brain, being illiterate, or reading the most inappropriate book for children that you can think of?
-Wow!
-Impressive.
-Can’t we offer our kids better options than “well, it’s not the worst thing you could do with your time”?
-Why settle?
-Another recommendation is that the Twilight series is easy and gets kids reading.
-Seventeen magazine is easy reading, but nobody’s vouching for it’s literary value or that it spurs young readers on to great heights of literary achievement.

 I have been advised by the Twilight fans that my daughter will hate me forever and eternally resent my decision to not let her read Meyer’s literary atrocity as a pre-teen.
 To be honest…I’m just not really worried about it.
 By the time she gets there, the popularity of the books will probably have fizzled out.

 My job as a parent is to do what is best for my children.
 It would be great if, one day, my daughter were able to fully understand and appreciate every decision I make concerning her.
 Sure, it would be sad if my daughter resents my decisions.
 But those decisions are based on well-thought-out reasons and I am not going to change them to satisfy the whims of a child.